FFFF-0000h/Tech-Scrolls/README.md

 - **information architecture**: Information architecture is the practice of organizing complex information in a clear and logical way.
 In terms of websites and apps, this means creating a user-friendly structure that makes it easy for the user to find their way around.

+- **intellectual property**: something of value (an asset) that is created from an original idea.
+This includes creations of the mind such as software code, inventions; and symbols, names, images, and designs.
+Under intellectual property law, the holder of one of these abstract “properties” has certain exclusive rights to the creative work, commercial symbol, or invention by which it is covered.

 - **iterator**: an object that enables a programmer to traverse a container, particularly lists.

 - **IP**: Internet Protocol, the protocol by which data is sent from one computer to another on the Internet.